Progress

 when you tighten the muscles at the outer sides of your legs to move your knees

-that’s supported on your opposite leg will rotate slightly, the upper side
+supported on the shin or thigh of your opposite leg will rotate minutely, the

-though your knees might not actually move closer together, when you tighten the muscles
+knees might not actually move closer together when you tighten the muscles

 inside the fold of your legs.
 And you’ll easily feel that the position of your ankle is flexible

-enough to move slightly higher on the upper side of your opposite leg, even
+enough to move slightly higher on the shin or thigh of your opposite leg, even

 though your ankle might not actually